inasafe/inasafe-doc/docs/source/training/socialisation/run_intermediate_inasafe.rst

 roads data from OpenStreetMap using :guilabel:`OpenStreetMap Downloader`.
 With this feature you can define the size of the area and what type of data you want to download.
-The availability of the data depend on how complete the data are in OpenStreetMap.
+The availability of the data depends on how complete the data are in OpenStreetMap.

 In the next section, you will learn how to run |project_name| with other type of hazard data such as tsunami, earthquake, volcano and generic data.